--Dangerous hobbies or volunteer activities
+- Occupation in business -Dangerous hobbies or volunteer activities

--Surgeries and hospitalizations
+- Operations and hospitalizations

--Detailed family medical history
+- Extensive family medical history

--Eyes, ears, and listening to heart
+- Blood pressure checked -Eyes, ears, and heart monitoring

 - Blood sample -Urine sample

 - If necessary, additional tests such as cognitive tests for dementia.